Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 Modalities we shield

-- Diagnostic X-ray — primary beam, scatter, and room-layout factors
+- Diagnostic X-ray — primary beam, scatter, and room-layout factors per NCRP 147

-- Mammography — lighter designs for low-energy X-rays
+- Mammography — low-energy X-ray shielding

 Regulatory framework